-With Cruise Control, you can maintain a speed of about 25 mph (40 km/h) or more without keeping your foot on the accelerator.
+With cruise control, you can maintain a speed of about 25 mph (40 km/h) or more without keeping your foot on the accelerator.
 This can really help on long trips.
-Cruise Control does not work at speeds below about 25 mph (40 km/h).
+Cruise control does not work at speeds below about 25 mph (40 km/h).

-When you apply your brakes or push the clutch pedal, or if ASR is active, the Cruise Control shuts off.
+When you apply your brakes or push the clutch pedal the cruise control shuts off.

-- Cruise Control can be dangerous where you can't drive safely at a steady speed.
-So, don't use your Cruise Control on winding roads or in heavy traffic. - Cruise Control can be dangerous on slippery roads.
+- Cruise control can be dangerous where you can't drive safely at a steady speed.
+So, don't use your cruise control on winding roads or in heavy traffic. - Cruise control can be dangerous on slippery roads.
 On such roads, fast changes in tire traction can cause needless wheel spinning, and you could lose control.
-Don't use Cruise Control on slippery roads.
+Don't use cruise control on slippery roads.